dvorka/mindforger/lib/test/resources/aa-repository/memory/universe.md

 ## Scientists

-### Albert Einstain
+### Same Albert Einstein

-Albert Einstain was physicists who explained how the universe works with his Theory of relativity.
+Same Note S Outline.
+Albert Einstein was physicists who explained how the universe works with his Theory of relativity.